maciejmikosik/stork/doc/tutorial.md

     $ ~/stork
     Hello World!

-By default stork binary searches for file named `source` in current directory and launches function named `main`.
+By default stork binary searches for file named `source.stork` in current directory and launches function named `main`.

 There is no need for `return` keyword since function definition contains single expression of what is returned.
 There are no local variables.
 Function has no return type since stork is untyped.

 ### Imports ###

 Stork ships with [core library](../core_library/lang/doc.md) for basic operations like integer math, boolean operators, processing streams.
-To import a function from core library create a file named `import` in the same directory as `source` file and specify fully qualified name of a function you want to import.
+To import a function from core library create a file named `import.stork` in the same directory as `source.stork` file and specify fully qualified name of a function you want to import.

-file: import
+`import.stork`

     lang.stream.append

-Now you can use `append` function in your `source` file.
+Now you can use `append` function in your `source.stork` file.

     main(stdin) {
       append("!")("Hello World")